Elbow replacement - discharge

 Do NOT soak the wound in a bathtub, hot tub, or swimming pool.

 Pain is normal after elbow replacement surgery.
-It should ease up over time.
+It should get better over time.

 Your doctor will give you a prescription for pain medicine.
 Get it filled when you go home so that you have it when you need it.
-Take your pain medicine when you start having pain.
-Waiting too long to take it will allow your pain to get more severe than it should.
+Take your pain medicine when you start having pain so pain doesn't get too bad.

 Ibuprofen or another anti-inflammatory medicine may also help.
 Ask your doctor what other medicines are safe to take with your pain medicine.